 I need to learn more self-responsibility if I want to keep doing the things I’m doing

-Denying personal responsibility can vary from a very subtle habit to a deep anchored believe about life.
-The question to ask yourself as a traveler is: Do you take responsibility for your own happiness, wholeness and therefore your health?
+Denying personal responsibility can vary from a very subtle habit to a deep anchored belief about life.
+The question to ask yourself as a traveler is: Do you take responsibility for your own happiness, wholeness, and therefore your health?

 Taking self-responsibility is a deep form of self-respect